prokash-sarkar/PexoPlayer/README.md

 **Toggle playback state**

-> This will perform the opposite operation for current playback state. e.g. If playing it will stop, If stopped it will start playing
+> This will perform the opposite operation for current playback state. e.g. If playing the player will stop, If stopped the player will start playing again
 >

 ```java